yflly/HRnet/README.md

 # HRnet

-A React app for can be used to manage its employees
+A React app for manage employees

 ## Dependencies